S Corp filing: what small business owners need to know

 Advantages of becoming an S Corp

-How to create an S Corp
+How to start an S Corp

 Step One: Form an Entity